Sail Among Oceania's Pristine Atolls, Idyllic Islands & A Mysterious Lost Civilization

 Snap Your Finest Photos

 Uninhabited islands, a rainbow of fish and some of the worlds' most awe-inspiring ancient monoliths create irresistible opportunities for photographers in French Polynesia and the Easter Islands.
 A Lindblad Expeditions-National Geographic certified photo instructor is on board to provide assistance with your camera and instruction in elements of composition to help you take your best photos ever.

 Natural Habitat Adventure is a standard-setter in eco-conscious travel.
 We were the world’s first 100-percent carbon-neutral travel company.
 And we continue to break innovative ground in adopting practices that help to protect our global environment.
 Because of our concern for the environment, we are pleased to partner with Lindblad Expeditions for our Adventure Cruises, a company that shares our values and commitment to the planet.

 Natural Habitat Adventures is WWF's Travel Partner

 Because of our environmental commitment and the outstanding quality of our adventures, World Wildlife Fund has chosen Natural Habitat Adventures as its worldwide travel partner, a designation we’re very proud of!
 When you book your Lindblad Expeditions cruise with us, a portion of your trip fee supports WWF.

 In this biodiversity hotspot, virgin rain forests shelter monkeys and tropical birds while gigantic blue whales cruise offshore.
 Discover World Heritage wonders of nature and culture found nowhere else.
 12 Days / Jan – Mar, From $9495

 Plumb the world's oldest and tallest rain forests in search of wild orangutans, pygmy elephants and other jungle wildlife, and view nesting sea turtles in protected tropical island habitat.
-14 Days / Mar – Jun & Aug – Sep, From $9895
+12 or 14 Days / Mar – Sep, From $9595